-Home » Important Question » What is Force?
+Home » Physics » What is Force?

-What is Force? – Definition, Types, Unit, Formula, Applications
+What is Force- Definition, Types, Unit, Formula, Applications

 Force

+What is a force?
 A Force is a vector quantity that can be related to a push or pull on an object.
 Push and pull come from the objects interacting with one thing to another thing.
 Words like strain and compress can also be used to indicate force.

 Definition of Force